arrowhead-f/sos-examples/Simple service implementation guide/README.md

 I choose my demo systems to have details:
   * hosting system details: systemName = "wsnGateway144-mediator-0", port = 8080, baseURL ="/values"
   * consumer system details: systemName = "laptop4-dashboard-0"

+3. Setting things up

+3.1.
+Generating certificates
+The first service (setRPM) is secure, and therefore the systems (provider and consumer) need proper certificates.
+Certificate generation at the moment can only happen manually.

+The second service implementation is insecure, so no certificates are needed for those systems hosting and consuming the HumidityWSN service.

+3.2.
+Setting up the core: adding authorization rules In order for the consumers to be able to access the providers, authorization rules must be in place.
+Authorization rules can be added using the management REST interface of the Authorization System.